jelliotartz/phase-0/week-4/nums-letters.md

 #####What are strings?
 Why and when would you use them?

 Strings are groups of letters.
-In Ruby, strings are defined using single quotation marks ('').
+In Ruby, strings are defined using single quotation marks ('') at the beginning and end of the string.
 You use strings when you want to output and manipulate things other than numbers.

 #####What are local variables?
 Why and when would you use them?